User Guide

 How to enable it

-Go to Settings → Menu Bar and turn on Show in Menu Bar.
-Total watts and amps appear in your menu bar, updating with each poll.
+Open Settings → Menu Bar and flip on Show in Menu Bar.
+Total watts and total amps start showing in the bar, updating with every poll.

 Using the popover

-Click the menu bar item to open a popover showing all your devices with current metrics — the same dashboard you see in the main window.
+Click the menu bar item and a popover drops down with all your devices and their current metrics.
+It's basically the dashboard in popover form.

 Right-click menu

-Right-click (or Control-click) the menu bar item for quick access to Open, Settings, Add Device, and Quit.
+Right-click (or Control-click) the menu bar item for quick jumps to Open, Settings, Add Device, and Quit.

 Customization

-• Hide Dock Icon — removes PollWatt from the Dock and Cmd+Tab, making the menu bar the only interface.
-Requires a relaunch.
+• Hide Dock Icon.
+Drops PollWatt out of the Dock and Cmd+Tab so the menu bar is the only interface.
+Needs a relaunch to take effect.

 Syncing with iCloud